APA 8-ball Doubles Championship

 - By participating in this Tournament, you accept, and agree to play by, the Championship Rules provided with these Rules for Participation and published in the Event Program.

-- CONCESSION OF GAME – If the sitting team concedes a rack before the last ball is pocketed, the winning player’s partner will break the next rack.
+- CONCESSION OF GAME: If the sitting team concedes a rack before the last ball is pocketed, the winning player’s teammate will break the next rack.

-- CELL PHONE USE – Cell phone use is prohibited while a player is taking his or her turn at the table and during coaching time-outs.
+- CELL PHONE AND SMARTWATCH USE: Cell phone and smartwatch use is prohibited while a player is taking their turn at the table and during coaching time-outs.

 - No loud, abusive or profane language will be tolerated.
 You are in the League to have a good time and to enjoy some friendly competition.
 If you experience a problem, one of the Tournament Officials will address it; simply bring the matter to their attention.
 Remember that in nearly every situation a ruling will be seen as favoring one side or the other side.
 Each team and player is required to accept official rulings without causing a scene.